metaplex-foundation/developer-hub/src/pages/token-metadata/lock.md

 import { publicKey } from "@metaplex-foundation/umi";
 import { base58 } from "@metaplex-foundation/umi/serializers";

-// Mint ID of the Asset
+// Mint pNFT ID of the Asset
 const mintId = publicKey("11111111111111111111111111111111");

 // Fetch the mint token accounts